Trump announces 60-day immigration pause; guest-workers still allowed

 Mr. Trump specifically said farm workers won’t be affected by his shutdown order.
 In fact, Homeland Security has already announced a special exemption to let those workers — here under the H-2A visa — remain beyond their three-year limit, and to switch employers.

+But he said Mr. Trump’s focus on immigrants was “incendiary,” and the president should instead be working on testing everyone coming into the U.S. “regardless of citizenship status” in order to constrain the virus.

+“That’s one of the most glaring failures of this president’s response and sending inflammatory tweets to try to hide it helps no one,” Mr. Biden said.

-Mr. Trump had first mentioned his plans on Twitter late Monday night, sending immigrant-rights groups into a fury.
+Mr. Trump had first mentioned his plans on Twitter late Monday night, sending immigrant rights groups into a fury.

-“President Trump continues to politicize this pandemic to further his racist anti-immigrant agenda at the expense of every American’s health,” said Steve Choi, executive director of the New York Immigration Coalition.
+“President Trump continues to politicize this pandemic to further his racist, anti-immigrant agenda at the expense of every American’s health,” said Steve Choi, executive director of the New York Immigration Coalition.

 Frank Sharry at America’s Voice, another advocacy group, called Mr. Trump’s focus on immigration “sad and predictable.”